PECOS-packages/PECOS/design/measurement-id-annotations.md

 claim upheld, plan corrected twice).
 Step 3 of #387.
 Depends on #391 (merged as `cdfddba1b`), which made every `DagCircuit` measurement carry a unique `MeasId`.
 Steps 1-3 below are merged (#397, #401, #403); step 4 -- the pivot -- is built,
-with three deviations from the plan recorded in "As built" at the end.
+with the deviations from the plan, and the closures from the pivot's adversarial review round, recorded in "As built" at the end.

 ## The defect